 This comes after a day after Congress suspended senior leader and Karnataka MLA Roshan Baig from the party for alleged anti-party activities.

-Baig on Wednesday alleged that he was being targeted and said that former Chief Minister Siddaramaiah could be the reason behind his suspension from Congress.
+Baig on Wednesday alleged that he was being targeted and said that former Chief Minister Siddaramaiah could be behind his suspension.
 “It is obvious that I have been targeted by the state leadership,” Baig told ANI.
 “Is speaking the truth a crime?
 I have the highest regard and respect for Rahul Gandhi.
 I never criticised him.
 I am a worker of Indian National Congress, not Siddu [Siddaramaiah] Congress.
 I had only spoken about the poor performance of the party.
 Siddaramaiah could be the reason for my suspension from the party.”

 Former Karnataka Chief Minister Siddaramaiah arrived in the Bengaluru to meet Congress President Rahul Gandhi on Wednesday, ANI reported.